 - 2.2.18 Development in Havering will use water and energy more efficiently and there will be less demand for natural resources.
 Opportunities for renewable energy will have been explored.
 Development will also be capable of dealing with the effects of climate change including heatwaves and flooding.
-Waste will be managed in the most sustainable way and utilised as a valuable resource. - 2.2.19 Over the lifetime of the Plan the Council will seek to maintain an appropriate aggregate landbank needed to support construction whilst ensuring that the individual and cumulative impacts of extraction are minimised and that sites are restored at the earliest opportunity to a high standard.
+Waste will be managed in the most sustainable way and utilised as a valuable resource. - 2.2.19 Over the lifetime of the Plan the Council will seek to maintain an appropriate aggregate landbank needed to support construction whilst ensuring that the individual and cumulative impacts of extraction are minimised and that sites are restored at the earliest opportunity to a high standard to contribute to the borough's environmental and social well-being.